StefanoBelli/serverless-data-pipeline/README.md

 ## Last step: undeployment

-If you want to teardown the infrastructure:
+If you want to teardown the infrastructure (starting from this project root, you should ensure having valid credentials file):

 1. Navigate to the deployment program built executable folder:
 ~~~